mching/old_pages/_posts/2016-05-30-Monopoly-simulations.md

 ```

 ### Conclusion:
-It's hard to roll three doubles in a roll on any one turn (1/216), but over the course of a game of 150 turns, it's likely that it will happen at least once (about 50%).
+It's hard to roll three doubles in a row on any one turn (1/216), but over the course of a game of 150 turns, it's likely that it will happen at least once (about 50%).